fabien995/tunnel-serve/README.md

 It needs to stay at _localhost_ port _7070_ since _7070_ is where your proxy is running.

-(3. Install go)
+3. Install go

-3. Build the client.
+4. Build the client.
 ```shell
 go get .
 go build -o client-proxy-run client-proxy-run.go
 ```

-4. Run the client.
+5. Run the client.

-5. In the output, the address of your proxy server on a public IP will be given.
+6. In the output, the address of your proxy server on a public IP will be given.

-6. Congrats, you can access your proxy server from anywhere in the world!.
+7. Congrats, you can access your proxy server from anywhere in the world!.

 ## Directory Structure